-In the case of the tech industry, there are several dimensions that determine the role of data in competition and innovation.
+novation.
 The nature of the data with strategic value varies from industry to industry.
 The same data will not be equally valuable to online retail traders than to online insurance providers.
 The same data will affect differently to the competition and innovation dynamics in different industries.
 This implies that, for example, a data-sharing obligation would have to identify for each industry which type of data substantially affects competition and innovation and how sharing such data can foster competition and innovation.
-For example, the recent acquisition of the digital wearable devises manufacturer Fitbit by Google, approved by the European Commission on December 20, 2020.8 generated a heated debate on the effects of the combination of the data gathered by both companies on competition and innovation.9 Google and Fitbit gathered different type of data that was relevant in their respective markets.
+For example, the recent acquisition of the digital wearable devises manufacturer Fitbit by Google, approved by the European Commission on December 20, 2020,8 generated a heated debate on the effects of the combination of the data gathered by both companies on competition and innovation.9 Google and Fitbit gathered different type of data that was relevant in their respective markets.
 One of the main questions during the analysis of the operation was whether the combination of the data gathered by both companies could have market foreclosing effects and a negative impact on innovation.

 But even within the same industry, data might be a strategic input for some competitors and not so for others, depending on their business models.
 For example, ad-sponsored business models rely substantially on big data.
-In the pre-Android decision market for mobile operating systems, Google's Android used to be an ad-sponsored business while Apple's IOS was sold integrated within Apple's hardware.10 That implied that users' data was essential for Android's business model while not so relevant for Apple's.
+In the pre-Android decision market for mobile operating systems, Google's Android used to be an ad-sponsored business while Apple's IOS was sold integrated within Apple's hardware.
+That implied that users' data was essential for Android's business model while not so relevant for Apple's.
 Data sharing obligations can affect in an asymmetric way to competitors in the same market.